mmartial/ComfyUI-Nvidia-Docker/README.md

 ```

 At first run, going to the IP of our host on port 8188 (likely http://127.0.0.1:8188), we will see the latest run or the bottle generating example.
 Depending on the workflow, and the needed files by the different nodes, some , and find it on [HuggingFace](https://huggingface.co/) or [CivitAI](https://civitai.com/).
-For example, for checkpoints, those would go in the `run/models/checkpoints` directory (the UI might need a click on the "Refresh" button to find those before a "Queue Prompt")
+For example, for checkpoints, those would go in the `run/models/checkpoints` directory (the UI might need a click on the "Refresh" button to find those) before a "Queue Prompt".
+Clicking on the model's filename in the "Checkpoint Loader" will show the list of available files in that folder.

 ## 2. Availability on DockerHub